ocaml/dune-www/_posts/2019-07-XX-plan-for-dune-2.0.0.md

 - dune 2.0.0 will require OCaml 4.08 to build, however it still be able to build projects using older compilers and will be installable in older opam switches
+- `dune.configurator` will now be released as `dune-configurator`, however the name `dune.configurator` will still exist for backward compatibility reason

 ## Dropping official support for Jbuilder